 Maintain complete and accurate information about your company into your D&B profile.
 Inaccurate, negative, or incomplete data is the number one factor for lower scores and ratings.

 Be especially mindful when it comes to the SIC codes listed in your report.
-Since industry is the primary factor in influencing your credit limit recommendations, it’s important that all SIC codes associated to your business are on file.
+Since your industry can be a huge factor in influencing your credit limit recommendations, it’s important that all SIC codes associated to your business are on file.

 Include a variety of payment experiences in your D&B profile.
 These should include trade credit, revolving credit, secured and unsecured funding, and short term business credit (debt which is due within the next 12 months).